Classroom Plus Plus (CPP) Developer Guide

 • 1a2.
 Use case ends.

 • 1b.
-Assignment is not marked for the contact.
+Assignment is not graded for the contact.

 • 1b2.
 Use case ends.